List of tallest buildings in Atlanta

-Atlanta is the capital and largest city of the U.S. state of Georgia, with a metropolitan area of 6.4 million as of 2024.
-Atlanta is home to 124 high-rise buildings over 300 feet (91 m) tall, and is tied with San Francisco as having fifth most in the United States after New York City, Chicago, Miami, and Houston.
-17 of these buildings are skyscrapers taller than 492 ft (150 m).
+Atlanta is the capital and largest city of the U.S. state of Georgia, with a metropolitan area of 6.4 million.
+As of 2026, Atlanta is home to 125 high-rise buildings over 300 feet (91 m) tall, and has the fifth most in the United States after New York City, Chicago, Miami, and Houston.
+18 of these buildings are skyscrapers taller than 492 ft (150 m).
 Atlanta's skyline is the second largest in the Southern United States, after Miami.
 The tallest building in the city is the Bank of America Plaza between Downtown and Midtown Atlanta, the city's only supertall skyscraper.
 It was completed in 1992 at a height of 1,023 ft (312 m).
 Of the 20 tallest buildings in Georgia, 18 are located in Atlanta; the other two, Concourse Corporate Center V & VI, are in the neighboring city of Sandy Springs.

 Early high-rises in Atlanta include the Flatiron Building, completed in 1897, five years before New York City's building of the same name; the Candler Building; and the romanesque Rhodes–Haverty Building.
 However, Atlanta's skyline remained short until the 1960s, with the topping out of One Park Tower.
-Atlanta's building boom accelerated in the 1980s, culminating in the completion of the city's three of the city's four tallest buildings in 1992.
+Atlanta's building boom accelerated in the 1980s, culminating in the completion of three of the city's four tallest buildings in 1992.
 Initially, skyscraper development in Atlanta occurred largely in Downtown.
 Midtown Atlanta would see increased development from the 1980s onwards.